 On June 3, 2009, after the Pittsburgh Pirates traded starting center fielder Nate McLouth to the Atlanta Braves, McCutchen was called up to the majors for the first time.
 He made his debut the next day, against the New York Mets playing the now vacant center field slot and batting leadoff .
 He singled off starter Mike Pelfrey in his first career at-bat and ended the day with two singles, one RBI, three runs scored and a stolen base.
 Against McLouth and the Braves, he recorded his first career four-hit game five days later.

 McCutchen finished his rookie season with a .286 batting average, 12 home runs, 54 runs batted in, and 22 stolen bases in 108 games.
-He finished fourth in the voting for the 2009 National League Rookie of the Year Award but was named the Baseball America Rookie of the Year.
-Since then, Andrew has become a perennial all-star and the face of the Pittsburgh franchise.
+He finished fourth in the voting for the 2009 National League Rookie of the Year Award but was named the Baseball America Rookie of the Year.1 For his career stats, click here.

 Andrew McCutchen Fan Gear >>